 1. No outside liberties

-When there are no outside liberties, this eight-point large eye shape can be turned into seki or ko.
+When there are no outside liberties, this eight-point large eye shape can be turned into seki or ko depending on how it is played.
 In this position a is the vital point.

 After , threatens to atari the white stone, (at ) forcing .

-then makes the position seki.
 Black can tenuki and then on its own also makes a seki.
-After is dame.
-Under area scoring it is worth one point to the player who plays it. under territory scoring it is no point to either player.
+After , is dame.
+Under area scoring it is worth one point to the player who plays it.
+Under territory scoring it is no points for either player.

 Seki is the usual result, but there is a throw-in ko.